JamesWainaina/CODSOFT/README.md

-# Codesoft Projects i Python
+# Codesoft Projects in Python